sabbirrahman/ng-restly/README.md

 export class PostComponent implements OnInit {
   constructor(private postService: PostService) {}
-  post: any; // Best Practice: Create and use a Interface as type ngOnInit() {
+  post: any; // Best Practice: Create and use an Interface as type (ie: PostInterface) ngOnInit() {
     this.postService
         .get({ id: 123 })